cdfoundation/sig-interoperability/docs/vocabulary.md

 #### Create Request
 * Semantics: Create a request in another system; for example, create a Change Request that must be approved for a deployment to production.
 * Aliases: Approval, Ticket, Issue, Work Item
-* Inputs: Source Code Repo/Branch/Commit, Link to Previous Work Item, Provisioned Resources, Routes to Deployments
+* Inputs: Source Code Reference (Repository, Branch, Commit), Link to Previous Work Item, Provisioned Resources, Routes to Deployments
 * Outputs: Request Return Code/Results, Link to New Request
 * Other Results and Side Effects: Request created.

 #### Update Record
 * Semantics: Update a record in another system; for example, update and close a Change Request after a deployment to production; or, update a Github issue with the results of a policy check.
 * Aliases: Editor
-* Inputs: Source Code Repo/Branch/Commit, Link to Previous Request, Provisioned Resources, Routes to Deployments
+* Inputs: Source Code Reference (Repository, Branch, Commit), Link to Previous Request, Provisioned Resources, Routes to Deployments
 * Outputs: Update Return Code/Results, Link to Request
 * Other Results and Side Effects: Request record updated.